mpohl100/machine-learning-docs/docs/neural_networks.md

 If after evaluating the primary network the internal dimension is close to zero the secondary neural network which is the same architecture as the primary neural network minus the internal dimensions is invoked and the evaluation of the secondary is returned as the result.
 Now it is possible that the secondary network is again a retry network and therefore the touring condition that one can loop is fullfilled.
 Obviously it is tough to loop forever as one would run out of diskspace to save the neural networks.
 Looping forever is anyways not a practical application of a neural network as one wants to compute a result in an acceptable amount of time.
 However the gist of retry neural networks is that they are basically able to dismiss their first result and can invoke a secondary network where its confidence to be right is higher.
+Of course the secondary network can again be a retry network and therefore you can add an arbitrary number pf levels.

 #### How to train a retry network
 First one trains the primary neural network.
 Then all the training samples are tested with this neural network.
 The correct predictions receive a one as last internal dimension which stands for "do not continue".
 The wrong predictions receive a zero which stands for "continue".
 After that the primary network is reshaped to contain the internal dimensions.
 Now everything needs to be retrained.
-The theory is that the 0..N-1 dimension end up being the same as before and the network learns with the internal dimension whether to continue or not.
+The theory is that the 0..N-1 dimensions end up being the same as before and the network learns with the internal dimension whether to continue or not.
 Then only the wrongly predicted samples are passed as training parameters to the secondary neural network.
 That means with each level of retry you add the training samples become less in numbers.
-The theory is that the toughest to classify samples get rejected by all levels above and reahc the last level of retries.
+The theory is that the toughest to classify samples get rejected by all levels and reach the last level of retries.
+The hope is to improve the accuracy of a neural network architecture in general.
+With just one level it should be worse than with some retry levels.